stanwu/CLI-Dev-Android-SDK/README.md

 Template for Android Development Environment (for CLI developer) You don't need to install any GUI or Desktop environment for your Android app development environment.

-This template is for Ubuntu 22.04 LTS only
+This template is compatible with Java versions below 17.0.9.

 ### How to use this template?